haltu/muuri/README.md

       - The DOM element to scroll.
       - Required.
     - **axis** &nbsp;&mdash;&nbsp; _number_
       - Optional.
-Defaults to scrolling both axes: `Muuri.ItemDragAutoScroll.AXIS_X | Muuri.ItemDragAutoScroll.AXIS_Y`.
+Defaults to scrolling both axes: `Muuri.AutoScroller.AXIS_X | Muuri.AutoScroller.AXIS_Y`.
-      - To scroll only x-axis: `Muuri.ItemDragAutoScroll.AXIS_X`.
+      - To scroll only x-axis: `Muuri.AutoScroller.AXIS_X`.
-      - To scroll only y-axis: `Muuri.ItemDragAutoScroll.AXIS_Y`.
+      - To scroll only y-axis: `Muuri.AutoScroller.AXIS_Y`.
     - **priority** &nbsp;&mdash;&nbsp; _number_
       - Default: `0`.
       - A dragged item can only scroll one element horizontally and one element vertically simultaneously.
 This is an artificial limit to fend off unnecesary complexity, and to avoid awkward situations.
 In the case where the dragged item overlaps multiple scrollable elements simultaneously and exceeds their scroll thresholds we pick the one that the dragged item overlaps most.
 However, that's not always the best choice.
 This is where `priority` comes in.
 Here you can manually tell Muuri which element to prefer over another in these scenarios.
 The element with highest priority _always_ wins the fight, in matches with equal priority we determine the winner by the amount of overlap.